XML rate feeds

 Point your aggregator registration at either URL.
 Because /api/rates.xml and /rates/float.xml are byte-identical aliases, your listing remains stable even if we collapse the URL space later.
 The recommended canonical URL is /rates/float.xml.

 The XML feed pairs naturally with referral links: substitute the <from> and <to> values from each <item> into your /r/{code}?from=…&to=… URL template per row.
-The visitor lands on the homepage with that pair pre-filled, and any order they create earns per-code afftax automatically.
+The visitor lands on the homepage with that pair pre-filled, sees our live rate, and any order they create earns your revenue share.

 Partner API.